tektutor/openshift-dec-2021/Day1/README.md

 2048 * 100 servers = 2,04,800 Virtual Machines can be deployed in 100 servers.

+### High-level Architecture of Type 1 - Hypervisor

 ### Containers
 - lightweight application virtualization technology